Res2Net/Res2Net-PretrainedModels/README.md

 # Res2Net
 The official pytorch implemention of the paper ["Res2Net: A New Multi-scale Backbone Architecture"](https://arxiv.org/pdf/1904.01169.pdf)

+Our paper is accepted by **IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)**.
 ## Introduction
 We propose a novel building block for CNNs, namely Res2Net, by constructing hierarchical residual-like connections within one single residual block.
 The Res2Net represents multi-scale features at a granular level and increases the range